-A Certified Nursing Assistant (CNA) works under the supervision of a Registered Nurse (RN) or Licensed Practical or Vocational Nurse (LPN/LVN) to give personal, hands-on care to patients, residents, or clients.
+A Certified Nursing Assistant (CNA) provides direct care to patients, clients, or residents of the facility or agency that he or she works for.
+Working as a team member, the CNA takes vital signs and helps patients bathe, dress, eat, and go to activities.
+A certified nurse assistant works under the supervision of a Registered Nurse (RN) or Licensed Practical or Vocational Nurse (LPN/LVN) to give personal, hands-on care to patients, residents, or clients.
 The CNA provides assistance with essential daily task such as dressing, eating, toileting, and personal hygiene.
 Thanks to CNAs, each patient receives individualized care that maintains the best possible quality of life.

 What Is a CNA?